Table of Contents

 When you assume something without checking it, it will change your behaviour.
 This will leave your partner confused about what’s going on with you and with your relationship.

 So, before making any decisions, try to get very clear about why your partner is calling you less often than before.
+In this case, it may be worth checking how healthy your long-distance relationship is.
+This guide will give you a good idea and direction to make an educated decision.

 A Long-Distance Relationship Without Phone Calls